 I am pretty excited about how this cake turned out and the amazing flavor combination it’s bursting with.
-The cake is very well balanced, not too sweet, the gooey salted caramel layer with bits of crunch peanuts is absolutely delightful and pairs so well with the peanut sponge and smooth peanut mousse.
+The cake is very well balanced, not too sweet, the gooey salted caramel layer with bits of crunch peanuts is delightful and pairs so well with the peanut sponge and smooth peanut mousse.
 All these layers together with their different texture bring an incredible experience for your taste buds.

 The recipe is not too difficult, each step is quite easy and quick to prepare.
 With a bit of patience and organizing your efforts will be rewarded for sure.
 Hope you will try it out and enjoy!